Terminal to Terminal Vs Door to Door Auto Transport

 If you are moving and need to move your car as well without actually driving it yourself to the new destination, there are two main forms of auto transport.
 The first is terminal-to-terminal car shipping, and the second is door-to-door auto transport.
 Both methods have their benefits and restrictions depending on where you are shipping from and where you are shipping to.

-Terminal to Terminal Car Shipping
+Terminal-to-terminal Car Shipping

-Some of the benefits of this type of auto transporting are that it tends to be cheaper than door to door auto transport; if traveling overseas to Hawaii or Alaska, this is much cheaper and easier than sending the car across on a ferry; and it is a much more feasible option for those who live in cities such as New York or San Francisco that do not allow 75 to 80-foot transport carriers onto small streets.
-The draw-backs are that you do have to take your car to the terminal, or arrange to have it taken to the terminal, and then pick it up from the destination terminal yourself.
+Some of the benefits of this type of auto transporting are that it tends to be cheaper than door-to-door auto transport; if traveling overseas to Hawaii or Alaska, this is much cheaper and easier than sending the car across on a ferry; and it is a much more feasible option for those who live in cities such as New York or San Francisco that do not allow 75 to 80-foot transport carriers onto small streets.
+The drawbacks are that you do have to take your car to the terminal, or arrange to have it taken to the terminal, and then pick it up from the destination terminal yourself.

-Door to Door Auto Transport
+Door-to-Door Auto Transport

-However, you have to make sure to schedule the pick-up/drop off plenty of time in advance of the actual pick up and drop off dates to ensure that you get the dates you want.
+However, you have to make sure to schedule the pick-up/drop-off plenty of time in advance of the actual pick-up and drop-off dates to ensure that you get the dates you want.
 Another concern for this method is that most residential streets will not allow a 75 to 80-foot transport carrier, and you must schedule a pick-up location such as a nearby parking lot.
-While this does involve dropping your car off, it will be much closer than driving to the closest terminal, and so is still more convenient.
+While this does involve dropping your car off, it will be much closer than driving to the closest terminal, so is still more convenient.